Connect with us

 • Ballad failed to meet about 80% of benchmarks designed to monitor and improve its quality of care — including rates of infection and death — in the most recent year for which data is available.
 Federal health officials cited some of these same problems this year in issuing one-star ratings to three Ballad hospitals, including a flagship, Johnson City Medical Center.

-“The state of Virginia and the state of Tennessee took a chance on [Ballad] to do the right thing,” said Michele Johnson, executive director of the Tennessee Justice Center, a nonprofit focused on for the poor.
-“And they've proven that they are not worthy of that chance.”
+“The state of Virginia and the state of Tennessee took a chance on [Ballad] to do the right thing,” said Michele Johnson, executive director of the Tennessee Justice Center, a nonprofit focused on health care for the poor.
+“And they’ve proven that they are not worthy of that chance.”

 In a two-hour interview with KFF Health News, Ballad Health CEO Alan Levine defended the merger as “hugely successful” for a region rife with poverty and sickness, saying his company had planted seeds of better health that “you can’t quantify today.”
 More specifically, Levine said the enormous pressure of the coronavirus pandemic caused Ballad’s slumping quality of care.
 He attributed charity care shortfalls to Medicaid changes beyond Ballad’s control and new preventive care programs that keep patients out of the hospital so they don’t need charity.